What is a day in the life of a recruiter like? what does a recruiter do day to day? And how heavy must their workload be?

 What you really do:

-What does a recruiter do?
+what does a recruiter do day to day?
 The answer to that question is a tough one.
 There is no typical work day for a recruiter because every day is a new challenge.
 Finding the perfect talent in the talent pool for a client is definitely like finding a needle in a haystack.
 There are days of hardcore researching for candidates through databases, connections and social media, and sourcing & screening those who are suitable for the role out forth by the client.
 But, even after that there is the possibility that the client may not like the candidates, or a candidate changes their mind, and so the cycle goes on.

 These perceptions of a day in the life of a recruiter are certainly amusing.
 However, through all the jokes, the truth that rings clear is that the job of a recruiter is filled with unexpected events and their power lies in adapting to circumstances.